-When you picture a backpacker in your head, do you think of someone dressed top to toe in tailor-made threads, or somebody in hippie pants, flip-flops, and a vest that has stains for days?
+When you picture a backpacker in your head, do you think of someone dressed top to toe in tailor-made threads or somebody in hippie pants, flip-flops, and a vest that has stains for days?

 Probably the latter, right?
 But it doesn’t have to be that way.

-When you travel to parts of the world like Southeast Asia and Central America, it’s a great feeling to know that your dollar will buy you so many more tasty meals and hostel beds than it ever would at home.
-But that’s not the only thing it can buy.
+When you travel to parts of the world like Southeast Asia and Central America, knowing that your dollar will buy you so many more tasty meals and hostel beds than it ever would at home is a great feeling.

-There are places all over the world that are hubs for cheap, high quality tailoring.
+But that's not the only thing it can buy.
+There are places all over the world that are hubs for high-quality tailoring from a cheap tailor.

 Hoi An, Vietnam

-Ask your hostel owners to recommend specific tailors as quality can vary across the town.
+Ask your hostel owners to recommend specific tailors, as quality can vary across the town.
 I opted for a place called Lana, and I was not disappointed.
-I chose to have a grey hound’s tooth suit with pink silk lining, and it cost me around $150.

 Suits are just the beginning in Hoi An.
 You can have tailor-made dresses, winter coats, shoes, jumpsuits, shirts, and virtually any other item of clothing you can think of.